 The hours an employee works in a week must be taken to include any hours of leave or absence (paid or unpaid) that is authorised:

 An employee may refuse to work additional hours if they are unreasonable.
+Here is more information on maximum working hours in Australia.

 The fair work act in Australia states that all permanent employees are entitled to a minimum of 10 days personal leave per year, based on their hours of work.
 This accrues from the start date of the employee.

 Part time employees have pro-rata days of personal leave.
+See here for more information on paid sick leave.

 An employer must provide an employee with written notice of the day of termination when ending their employment.
 Some exceptions apply (see below).